designsystemau/steering-committee/HOW-WE-DO-PRS.md

 Reviewers will receive a notification in GitHub when a review has been requested either individually or as a member of the team.

-It is the responsibility of all TSC members to have visibility over their notifications so that developers do not have to chase up reviews.
+It is the responsibility of all Steering Committee members to have visibility over their notifications so that developers do not have to chase up reviews.

 ## Revoking a request